carlocolantuoni/NeocortexDevelopment_Sonthalia2024/Everything about NeMO.md

 ---

 ### 3. Format standardizing and NeMO output packaging
-`Counts.IN.SeuratDimRedNeMO.OUT.TRIM.R` is a R function we have implemented in the NeMO workflow to standardize the multi-omics datasets format and package them into `NeMOanalytics.org` compatible outputs for uploading.
-Details about how to use the function can be found in `Counts.IN.SeuratDimRedNeMO.OUT.TRIM.md`.
+`exprs.IN_NeMO.OUT.R` is a R function we have implemented in the NeMO workflow to standardize the multi-omics datasets format and package them into `NeMOanalytics.org` compatible outputs for uploading.
+Details about how to use the function can be found in `exprs.IN_NeMO.OUT.md`.

 ---